romeerez/orchid-orm/packages/docs/src/guide/query-methods.md

     'message.text', // text is the Message column, and the table name is required )

-// Table names can be provided for clarity:
+// db.table names can be provided for clarity:
 User.join(Message, 'message.userId', 'user.id')

 // Message can have table alias: